Anatomy Of A Successful Medical Malpractice Claim

 If we find evidence that supports an allegation of negligence, we consult with medical experts to weigh the records against the standard of care and how the negligent act may have caused the health condition to become worse.
 Using top medical experts in their specific field is key to our success.
 Our qualified experts are doctors and nurses with different backgrounds, depending on the needs of your case.

 The first step after filing a lawsuit is called the discovery stage.
 During discovery, you will tell your side of the story in what is called the plaintiff’s deposition.
 The doctor or health care provider will give a deposition telling their side as well.

 Pursuing A Favorable Settlement (Or Going To Court If Needed)

 As cases progress through discovery and proceed to the trial stage, most courts order attorneys on both sides to do everything possible to reach a full and fair settlement.
 The negotiating stage often takes the longest, as insurance companies position themselves to disprove your injuries and de-emphasize your financial damages.

-In the large majority of medical malpractice lawsuits parties reach a settlement, without the need of a jury trial.
-If the case is not settled, the attorneys at Winckler & Harvey, LLP are experienced and proficient at presenting your case in court.
+In the vast majority of medical malpractice lawsuits parties reach a settlement, without the need of a jury trial.
+If the case is not settled, the attorneys at Winckler & Harvey, LLP, are experienced and proficient at presenting your case in court.

 At every stage of the lawsuit, your attorney will call on experience, legal knowledge and negotiating skills to position your case and fight for the recovery you deserve.